malenehj/MLOps_g22_2024/reports/README.md

 Everybody in our project group was responsible for their part of the code or configurations.
 We generally tried to implement the PEP8 coding practises to ensure our code was not only understandable but also primed for subsequent utilisation.

 We wrote a short description in the beginning of the different python files to give the user a quick overview of what our file does.
 We did something similar with the more complex methods, to make it easier for everybody to understand (also for us in the future).
+In larger projects, it is important to have code format standards to ensure that other developers and future developers can easily understand and update the code.

 ## Version control